What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work, more yield, and more fun?

-- You want to be consistent with production- to do that diversify.
-When people come have something else to offer besides primary crop.
+- You want to be consistent with production- to do that, diversify.
+When people come have something else to offer besides the primary crop.

 - Making a profit on an acre is stacking functions of apples, pears, vines, herbs, and animals grazing in grassy lanes.